vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD02_DEMO.md

 29. Locate the **&lt;entityFramework&gt;** element.
 30. Delete the element and its content.

-    >**Note** : Explain to the students that this demonstration requires you to use SQL Server Express and not LocalDb, because with LocalDb the newly created database will not show in the SQL Server Management Studio (LocalDb detaches the application&#39;s database after the application stops).
+    >**Note** : This demonstration requires you to use SQL Server Express and not LocalDb, because with LocalDb the newly created database will not show in the SQL Server Management Studio (LocalDb detaches the application&#39;s database after the application stops).
 The **SqlConnectionFactory** class uses LocalDb, so by deleting the **&lt;entityFramework&gt;** element, the creation of the database will be in the local SQL Server Express instance.

 31. To save the changes, press Ctrl+S.
 32. To run the application, press F5.
-33. Explain that the application now creates a new database on the local SQL Express, named **MyFirstEF.MyDbContext.**
+33. The application now creates a new database on the local SQL Express, named **MyFirstEF.MyDbContext.**
 34. On the Start screen, click the **SQL Server Management Studio** tile.
 35. In the **Server Name** box, type **.\SQLEXPRESS**.
 36. In the **Authentication** drop-down menu, verify **Windows Authentication** is selected, and then click **Connect**.